Insight: Making France work again

 Not a bit of it.
 In the past 30 years, France became not one country but two: the France of the "insiders" and the France of the "outsiders".
 And the reason it is so hard to reform is that the insiders are determined to keep the rest out.

-Those "in" the system include workers on long-term contracts, labor groups protecting their interests, and the mostly large companies who have found an accommodation with the system.
-Those left "out" are the growing army of temporary contract workers, small firms such as CBN who do not have the economies of scale to allay the high cost of labor, and of course France's three million-plus unemployed.
+Those "in" the system include workers on long-term contracts, labour groups protecting their interests, and the mostly large companies who have found an accommodation with the system.
+Those left "out" are the growing army of temporary contract workers, small firms such as CBN who do not have the economies of scale to allay the high cost of labour, and of course France's three million-plus unemployed.

 "Neither the employers nor the trade unions want real reform - they are both in the insiders' camp," explains Eric Chaney, chief economist for insurer Axa Group.
 "The employers are scared of strikes and unions don't want to change anything in the system because the people they are protecting are insiders too."

-As CBN's managers gear up to bring the world the Lordson shirt next year, they will need Hollande to go a few steps further in helping them sell the product of French labor.
+As CBN's managers gear up to bring the world the Lordson shirt next year, they will need Hollande to go a few steps further in helping them sell the product of French labour.

 "We need something better adapted to the world now," said Boireau.
 "It needn't take very much."